General Certificate Requirements

-3) three elective courses, two of which must be at or above the 100-level.
+(3) Three elective courses, two of which must be at or above the 200-level.

 Of the three elective courses, at least one must be a humanities course, and one a social science course.
 Qualifying courses may come from the list provided below, or may include other courses not listed (new courses, special topics courses, and independent study) that have at least 50 percent of course content on Latino/as or Latino/a Studies and with term papers or other major projects focusing on this field.
-To determine if specific courses meet requirements for the certificate, students should consult the program coordinator.
-Regular courses are described under the listings of the various departments.
-Students may take up to two elective courses for the certificate at UNC-Chapel Hill, following the 50 percent guideline above, in consultation with the program coordinator.
+To determine if specific courses meet requirements for the certificate, students should consult the Program's executive director.
+Students may take up to two elective courses for the certificate at UNC-Chapel Hill, following the 50 percent guideline above, in consultation with the Program.
 Students are strongly encouraged to take part in study abroad programs in Latin America or Spain.
 Courses taken abroad with Latino/a Studies content that appear on the Duke transcript may count toward the three elective course total.
 Students may also wish to take advantage of house courses offered on Latino/a Studies topics, although house courses cannot satisfy any requirement of the certificate.

 All students will take this interdisciplinary capstone seminar, preferably in their senior year.